camillebeguin/paris_housing/README.md

 The goal of this project was to predict the selling price of housing units in different Paris arrondissements.
 Available features included housing surface, number of rooms, location (latitude/longitude), district.

+The results and 4 steps are displayed in the notebooks.
+Source code for the functions is available in /src.

 ### 1. Data preprocessing

 The first step was the preprocessing of the train and test set.
 I restricted the training set to "Ventes" only.